Adobe PageMaker: Wrapping Text Around Graphics

 Practical Example

-3. What is a standoff value?
+3. What is the technical definition of a 'standoff value'?

 Conclusion